Self-Awareness

 • Simply slowing down gives us more control over our minds.

-• As little as 15 minutes of meditation and/or prayer a day has been scientifically proven to calm our minds.
+• As little as 15 minutes of meditation or prayer a day has been scientifically proven to calm our minds.

 • Often, our feelings are driven by beliefs built on information we’re not aware has changed.